microse-rpc/microse-py/README.md

 ## Life Cycle Support

-Alar provided a new way to support life cycle functions, it will be used to perform asynchronous initiation and destruction, for example, connecting to a database when starting the services and release the connection when the server shuts down.
+Alar provides a new way to support life cycle functions, it will be used to perform asynchronous initiation and destruction, for example, connecting to a database when starting the services and release the connection when the server shuts down.